OWASP/wrongsecrets/gcp/README.md

 4. Run `terraform init` (if required, use tfenv to select TF 0.14.0 or higher )
 5. Run `terraform plan`
 6. Run `terraform apply`.
 Note: the apply will take 10 to 20 minutes depending on the speed of the GCP backplane.
-7. When creation is done, run `gcloud container clusters get-credentials wrongsecrets-exercise-cluster`
+7. When creation is done, run `gcloud container clusters get-credentials wrongsecrets-exercise-cluster --region YOUR_REGION`
-8. Run `export KUBECONFIG=~/.kube/wrongsecrets`
-9. Run `./k8s-vault-gcp-start.sh`
+8. Run `./k8s-vault-gcp-start.sh`

 Your EKS cluster should be visible in [EU-West4](https://console.cloud.google.com/kubernetes?referrer=search&project=wrongsecrets) by default.
 Want a different region?
 You can modify `terraform.tfvars` or input it directly using the `region` variable in plan/apply.